MattShaile/assetworks-docker/README.md

 Run `TexturePacker --activate-license KEY` with your license key to activate texture packer (every time you use it) or set TP_FLOATING_LICENSE environment variable

-## Bamboo CI (optional)

-For convenience a user:group of bamboo:bamboo is available so files created can be be owned by bamboo:bamboo, rather than root:root.
-Run docker image with `--user="bamboo:bamboo"`

 ## Building / Publishing

 `docker login`